Status: Draft

 Python is the surface that actor authors touch most often.
 For the protocol to be interoperable across implementations and for actors to remain portable across node versions, the SDK contract must be stable and normatively specified — not left as implementation-defined.

-A prior revision of this CIP was drafted before significant SDK consolidation landed (handler-mode purity, runtime module, error-code hierarchy, CREATE2 address derivation, entitlement manifest format).
-This revision is a rebuild against the shipping code rather than a forward design, so that the spec tracks implementation reality.
+A prior revision of this CIP was drafted before significant SDK consolidation landed (handler-mode purity, runtime module, error-code hierarchy, CREATE2 address derivation, entitlement manifest format, permissions system).
+This revision rebuilds against the shipping code and clarifies the two-package architecture so that the spec tracks implementation reality.

 - Actor: A Python class whose public methods are invocable handlers.
 Identified by a 20-byte address.

 - Handler: A public method of an Actor.
-Accepts a CBOR-decoded payload; returns a CBOR-encodable value or raises.
+Accepts the payload the host delivers; returns a CBOR-encodable value or raises.

 - Handler mode: A per-method property, either